Sea Run Brown Trout

 Prices are in USD

 Transfer from Rio Grande Airport to the lodge, Lodging, Meals, all wines, beer, and local spirits at the Lodge, Professional guide services & loaner fishing equipment (Rods, reels & Lines).

 Gratuities for guides and house staff, Airfares, Fishing License ($495 per person), Laundry service.

 Passports and Visa Requirements

 Citizens of the United States, Canada, Australia, The United Kingdom, South Africa, New Zealand and other Western European nations, do not require a visa for tourist trips of up to 90 days to Argentina.
 They must, however, travel with a valid passport from their country of residence.
 Those carrying passports from other nations should check with their local consulates for specific regulations.

-You will complete a two-part landing card and be issued a stamp for stays of 30, 60 or 90 days.
+You will complete a two-part landing card and be issued a stamp for 30, 60, or 90 days.
 Staple the duplicate of the landing card into your passport, next to your entrance stamp.
 You will need it to leave the country.